-What better way to learn to spell (and write) than by copying great authors?
+Want to learn how to spell (and write)?
+Copy great authors!
 Wheeler’s Graded Studies in Great Authors: A Complete Speller by W.H.
-Wheeler is a fabulous resource for those looking for a more natural way to approach reading, writing, grammar, and spelling — those for whom the stated purpose of the book resonates:
+Wheeler is a fabulous resource for those looking for a more natural way to approach reading, writing, grammar, and spelling.
+The purpose of the book says it all:

 In the preparation of “Graded Studies in Great Authors” the author was guided by the conviction that whatever we wish a child to learn for future use must be attractively presented, and that the child’s mind should be early stored with beautiful and vital truths expressed in choicest language.
 He first selected a vocabulary which fairly represents the peculiarities of English spelling, and then searched literature for choice sentences which illustrate the use of these words.
 It is conceded that for a child the best knowledge of a word is to know it as used in a memorable sentence by one of the great masters of expression.